cestrrada/Portfolio/_includes/background.md

-**Hi, I'm Carlos.** I'm a senior Computer Science student at [CSU Monterey Bay](https://csumb.edu/) concentrating in Software Engineering.
-I enjoy creating mobile apps, websites and logo designs.
+I'm a senior Computer Science student studying Software Engineering at [CSU Monterey Bay](https://csumb.edu/).
+I enjoy creating mobile apps, websites and doing graphic design work on the side.
 I am currently pursuing a career as an iOS or full-stack web developer.